ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/grep11/createGREP11Contract.md

 ## Create workload section of the contract

-Hyper Protect Virtual Servers 2.1.6  expects the contract to specify an OCI container specified in one of two ways- as a _Docker Compose_ file in the _compose_ subsection of the _workload_ section, or as a Pod specification in the _play_ subsection of the _workload_ section.
+Hyper Protect Virtual Servers 2.1.6  expects the contract to specify an OCI container in one of two ways- as a _Docker Compose_ file in the _compose_ subsection of the _workload_ section, or as a Pod specification in the _play_ subsection of the _workload_ section.
 For this lab we will use a  _Docker Compose_ file in the _compose_ subsection of the _workload_ section.
 This _Docker Compose_ file will specify an OCI image to run and other information necessary to configure the resulting container.
 Your workload is the GREP11 Server, so, yes, there's an OCI image for that.
 The container that runs the GREP11 Server will be configured with information such as:

 - the port it listens on
 - a configuration file that describes the GREP11 server